dimitri-nicolo/calico/v2.4/getting-started/kubernetes/installation/app-layer-policy.md

 ## About enabling application layer policy

-Application layer policy for {{site.prodname}} allows you to write policies that enforce against application layer attributes like HTTP methods or paths as well as against cryptographically secure identities.
+Application layer policy for {{site.tseeprodname}} allows you to write policies that enforce against application layer attributes like HTTP methods or paths as well as against cryptographically secure identities.

 Support for application layer policy is not enabled by default in
-{{site.prodname}} installs, since it requires extra CPU and memory resources to operate.
+{{site.tseeprodname}} installs, since it requires extra CPU and memory resources to operate.

 ## Enabling application layer policy